 The behavior above is true for any of the file types that WinZip will open.
 Some of these file types, such as ISO files, may be ones that you would like to zip from a right click, since they often can be compressed further in a Zip file.
 If you select multiple archive files, multiple mixed files, or a folder you will find Add to options in the WinZip context menu.
 If you want to zip just one archive file using a right click, you can do so by creating your own Send To command.
 To do this you would need to:

-- Download and install the WinZip Command Line Support Add-On (with older WinZip versions, you may need to download a different add-on version from either Alternative Download Links or from Legacy Download Links)
+- Download and install the WinZip Command Line Support Add-On (with older WinZip versions, you may need to download a different add-on version from the Alternative Download Links page)

 - On the keyboard, press (the Windows key)+R to open Run